BenthicWolf/School-Project/README.md

 #### Games:

-snake,
+Snake,
-tic-tac-toe,
+Tic-Tac-Toe,
-blackjack
+Blackjack

 #### Interfacing:

-banking,
+Banking,
-computer
+Computer

 ## The Game
-The game I decided to use was blackjack.
+The game I decided to use was blackjack, however I also used elements of Json.
 The language I used was python, and the code is meant to be fully object orientated.